 1) Borrower A has a PGL balance that is in repayment status.
 They do not have any other outstanding student loan balances.
 The borrower has an annual income of £30,000 and is paid monthly.
 Their monthly income is £2,500.

-The monthly PGL repayment threshold in tax year 21-22 is £1,750.
+The monthly PGL repayment threshold in 20-21 is £1,750.
 Borrower A repays 6% of their income above this threshold therefore they repay £45 a month to their PGL.